theorangepotato/programming-languages-2019/Lab1-Lambda-Calculus/README.md

 I am pretty sure you already have [git](https://git-scm.com/) installed.
 I also assume that you have the [Haskell Platform](https://www.haskell.org/platform/).
 Some of the steps require the installation of [bnfc as described here](https://github.com/alexhkurz/programming-languages-2019/blob/master/BNFC-installation.md), but most of the exercises can be done without.

 To set up your computer, clone [this directory](https://github.com/alexhkurz/programming-languages-2019/).
-I do this from the command line running in my home directory
+I do this from the command line by running in my home directory

     git clone https://github.com/alexhkurz/programming-languages-2019.git